mralamdari/CV-SnakeGame/README.md

-# Computer Vision Snake Game
+# 🐍Computer Vision Snake Game
 <p>
  It is a fun game that I've built it recently.
 </p>